Advanced Skin Vaccination by laser-assisted Epidermal Immunization

 Both graphics below: Scheiblhofer et al. Skin vaccination via fractional infrared laser ablation - Optimization of laser-parameters and adjuvantation.
 Vaccine, Jan 2017.

 A study for epicutaneous immunotherapy to IgE-mediated allergy on BALB/c mice shows effectiveness of EPIMMUN® and to reduce the number of immunotherapy from eight times to 3 times and a duration from three weeks to two weeks, yet with significantly better outcome.
 The EPIMMUN® enhances Treg cells against administered allergens and suppresses IgE response, whereas provoking little local reaction at the site of patch application and greatly minimizing the risk of anaphylaxis when compared to SCIT.
 The EPIMMUN® shows great promise to treat IgE-mediated type-1 allergy.

 Kumar et al., Laser-facilitated epicutaneous immunotherapy to IgE-mediated allergy, Journal of Controlled Release, Aug.
 206

-In a study on C57BL/6 mice6, the immunogenicity of a peptide cancer vaccine for liver cancer delivered in the epidermis via the P.L.E.A.S.E.® Professional laser was evaluated in a side-by-side comparison with standard subcutaneous injections of vaccine with or without metronomic chemotherapy.
+In a study on C57BL/6 mice6, the immunogenicity of a peptide cancer vaccine for liver cancer delivered in the epidermis via the P.L.E.A.S.E.® laser device was evaluated in a side-by-side comparison with standard subcutaneous injections of vaccine with or without metronomic chemotherapy.
 Vaccination with laser assisted immunogen delivery was shown to elicit a significantly higher specific T cell response, as measured by CD4+ as well as CD8+ IFN-γ intracellular staining (see data on the right).